opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Argument type: Any

-Return type: Any (NOTE : if two parameters has different type, return result is correct, but return type could be wrong)
+Return type: Any (NOTE : if two parameters has different type, you will fail semantic check"

 Example One::